epykure/epyk-templates/README.md

 The Framework can be included within a Jupyter or JupyterLab project.
 But this will lead to some limitations - for example Ajax and Socket will not be available.

-It  can also be integrated to a pure Javascript Framework like Angular or NodeJs as it will only rendere JS packages
+It  can also be integrated to a pure Javascript Framework like Angular or NodeJs as it will only render JS packages

 Coming Soon
 ================================